MS Access Database Not Opening Fix

 - Add-Ins or Third-Party Software Conflicts: Sometimes, conflicts with add-ins or third-party applications can cause issues with MS Access.
 To troubleshoot this, you can disable any unnecessary add-ins from the “Add-Ins” menu in Access.
 Running MS Access in safe mode can also help you identify whether an add-in is the source of the problem.
 To do this, hold down the “Ctrl” key while launching MS Access.

-Advanced Solutions for Complex Problems
+Advanced Solutions for Complex Problems for MS Access Database Not Opening

 - Restoring from a Backup: Regular backups are crucial for data security.
 If you encounter issues that cannot be resolved, restoring from a backup may be your best option.
 To restore, navigate to your backup file location, right-click on the backup, and select “Open” or “Import” to access your data.